Foreign Gift Penalty Abatement

 A U.S. taxpayer may be required to report gifts or bequests from foreign sources even though no U.S. tax may be owed.

 If you fail to disclose a foreign gift to the IRS, then you could be subject to a penalty of 25% of the gift’s value.
-Partner with the California lawyers at Kugelman Law today to resolve such disclosures and prevent penalties.
+Partner with the tax lawyers at Kugelman Law today to resolve such disclosures and prevent penalties.

 Such gifts must be reported on Form 3520, which is an information return, not a tax return, because foreign gifts are not subject to income tax.